Alexander Radwan

 Alexander Gamal Radwan (born 30 August 1964) is a German politician.

-Education & Early Career
+Early life and education

 Radwan studied automotive engineering, specializing in aircraft, at the Munich University of Applied Sciences, graduated in 1987, with a degree in engineering.
-He then studied law, taking the second state examination, at the Ludwig Maximilian University of Munich in 1995.
+He then studied law, taking the second state examination, at LMU Munich in 1995.
 In same year, he was admitted to the bar.
 Until 1999, he was employed as a department head, of an international company in the information and telecommunications sector.